MrDanielHarka/learning/data-structures.md

 - Sequential Access Data Structure: Can only be accessed in a particular order.
 	- Each element is **dependent** on the others.
 	- May only be obtainable **throught** those other elements.
-- LIFO Principle: Last In First Out
+- LIFO Principle: Last In First Out.
 - Methods:
 	- Push: Push(Object) Pushes an object on the top.
 	- Pop: Pop() Removes an object from the top.